 Since I had no previous experience with mountain climbing, you might wonder what special preparation I had to undergo to ensure my readiness for these ordeals.
 I’ll tell you, to get myself emotionally in the right frame of mind, I seek out inspiration from movies I have seen, which can also pay big dividends in a pinch if I’m stuck for a story to tell in my group.
-Now, personally, my two favorite movies are the underappreciated classics Willard and McCabe and Mrs. Miller, but for its sheer manipulative power, you can’t do better than The Verdict, starring my dreamboat Paul Newman as attorney Frank Galvin (if that surname sounds familiar, it’s because my brother gave it to his central character in his novel In My Mind’s Eye.)
+Now, personally, my two favorite movies are the under-appreciated masterpieces Willard and McCabe and Mrs. Miller, but for its sheer manipulative power, you can’t do better than The Verdict, starring my dreamboat Paul Newman as attorney Frank Galvin (if that surname sounds familiar, it’s because my brother gave it to his central character in his novel In My Mind’s Eye.)

 In the movie, Galvin is hired to prosecute the case of a large Catholic hospital and two world renown physicians, defended by an expensive team of lawyers, for malpractice in the incapacitation of one of their patients.
 Galvin proceeds to make one error in judgment after another and at one point is convinced he will lose the case and ruin his already-shaky career.
-But then, he pulls a rabbit out of a hat, tracks down a missing witness who was in the operating room on that day, takes advantage of errors on the part of the judge and the lead defense counsel, and pulls off something of a minor miracle, winning the case against all odds.
+But then, he pulls a rabbit out of a hat, tracks down a missing witness who was the admitting nurse on that day, takes advantage of errors on the part of the judge and the lead defense counsel, and pulls off something of a miracle, winning the case against all odds.

 My inspiration is drawn from Galvin’s summation to the jury.
 In it, he talks about how most of the time we are just lost, that witnessing dishonesty and corruption takes its toll on people and can make them doubt themselves and doubt the law.
 “But today,” he says, “You are the law.
 In my religion, we are taught that to have faith, you need only act as if you have faith, and it will be given to you.
 To have faith in justice, you need only to have faith in yourself that you can act with justice.
 I believe we have justice in our hearts.”
 I tell myself these words when I’m having an exhausting struggle with one of my fourteeners.

 During this time, I began branching out and taking advantage of the agency’s generous paid vacation policy to visit a number of foreign countries, sometimes to try my hand at mountain climbing there.
 I know that Paul and his wife also do a lot of travelling and, in fact, I recently learned they were in England at the same time as I was, but I didn’t try to get in touch with them.
-After his wife phoned me to ask why I had dodged them, I began to warm up to the idea that maybe I had been judging Paul too harshly all these years.
+After his wife phoned me to ask why I had dodged them, I first pleaded ignorance, but later I began to warm up to the idea that maybe I had been judging Paul too harshly all these years.
 One thing led to another, and we arranged for me to visit for a few days this summer.
 I was a little nervous about it since I’m now getting a little long in the tooth, and, with my long gray hair, I am no longer recognizable as the cute brunette on my Facebook page.